renanleonellocastro/semparar_api/README.md

 ## Sample Application (sample_app.py)

-In this repository there is a 'sample_app' directory that contains a simple example on how to use the 'SemParar API' library.
+In this repository there is a "**sample_app**" directory that contains a simple example on how to use the 'SemParar API' library.

 ### Usage